 Meditation is your ability to stabilize your mind on one thought, on your chosen thought, eventually becoming one with it.
 Such oneness gives birth to superconsciousness and super knowledge.
 It only comes with intense effort and supreme one-pointed concentration.

-If you put in the quality effort, all else follows.
-Thoughts are inseparable from the mind just like heat from the fire.
-The act of concentration requires you to make a conscious and exerting effort to focus on the desired thought and drop the stray thoughts in meditation.
+If you put in a quality effort, all else follows.
+Thoughts are inseparable from the mind just like heat from fire.
+The act of concentration requires you to make a conscious and exerting effort to focus on the desired thought and drop stray thoughts in meditation.
 The art of meditation is to be able to hold that thought with perfect ease, without any undue exertion, with a sharp and still mind free of dullness and stupor.